SquareGPS/navixy-api/docs/backend-api/guides/device-management/activate-device.md

 ### Troubleshooting GPS tracker activation

 There could be several reasons why a device doesn't activate.
-If we exclude SMS gateway issues and it is functioning correctly, all other potential issues are listed [here](https://www.navixy.com/docs/user/get-started-docs/tracker-activation/device-activation-problems/).
+If we exclude SMS gateway issues, and it is functioning correctly, all other potential issues are listed [here](https://www.navixy.com/docs/user/get-started-docs/tracker-activation/device-activation-problems/).

 After eliminating all possible issues and ensuring everything is working properly, you can send the [`tracker/register_retry`](../../resources/tracking/tracker/index.md#register_retry) request to avoid creating the same unit again for the user.
 Additionally, it is not possible to activate two devices with the same ID on the platform.